.jpeg)

 Help Your Military Kids Through a Move

 Kids will have concerns about all the upcoming changes.
-Allow them to help with logistics as much as is practical (helping sort and pack, deciding what to bring in their suitcase, etc).
-Help them say goodbyes and offer to set up last playdates and plans to keep in touch with friends.
+Allow them to help with logistics as much as practical, for instance, helping sort and pack, deciding whether to sell or give away items they've outgrown or no longer need or want, choosing what to bring in their suitcase, etc. Recognize the value of involving your children in some of the practical aspects of the move.

-Take a look at the military’s Youth Sponsorship Program and MCEC’s Student 2 Student Program.
-Military kids can connect with someone their own age before the move who can answer questions and then be a point of contact when they arrive.
+Explore the military’s Youth Sponsorship Program and MCEC’s Student 2 Student Program.
+Military kids have the opportunity to connect with a peer before the move who can answer questions and then be a point of contact after they arrive.

 back to top